natchiketa/static-ng-doc/README.md

 Fetches the current AngularJS API docs and renders links to each HTML partial as a simple static page.

+First install dependencies:

+	npm install

-Just run from repo root:
+Then run from repo root:

     node static-ng-doc.js